RodrigoSV05/my-new-project/README.md

 ## Summary

-Applying AI to cost modeling enables companies to predict project costs more accurately, optimize decision-making, and detect risks early by learning from historical data, driving operational efficiency and competitiveness.
+The application of Artificial Intelligence (AI) techniques to cost modeling aims to optimize the accuracy and efficiency of cost estimation by using predictive models trained on the company's historical data.
+This would enable the anticipation of deviations, the optimization of budgets, and the improvement of strategic decision-making in future projects.

 ## Background